sakshamsachdeva/How-I-cracked-the-first-tech-interview-of-my-life./README.md

    Now,

    # Aptitude Round
-   Many students stuck in this round.
-Even if you have excellent coding skills but firstly you have to go through this screnning round.
-Many coding geeks face problems when a scrennig round act as an obstacle and stop them from showing their skills.
+   Many students  get stuck in this round.
+Even if you have excellent coding skills but firstly you have to go through this screening round.
+Many coding geeks face problems when a screening round act as an obstacle that stop them from showing their skills.
 I am sharing a list of topics which should be covered for this round.

   - Problems on Trains